Examples of Accusation Fics from the following media:

 - On a lesser scale, An Aging Ideology has Sokka calling Aang out for his refusal to kill Ozai in the finale.

 - The Stalking Zuko Series also has Katara calling Aang out on not killing Ozai, and the implication that he is hypocritical for not killing Ozai, but sinking Fire Nation ships while fused with the Ocean Spirit.
+The author's ultimate goal as far as Aang's character arc goes is to give Aang Character Development that he never got in canon, particularly the realization that he isn't always right, and as such, very few of Aang's major decisions pass without scrutiny or criticism.

 - Vathara's one-shot, Theft Absolute, points out how stupid it was for Zuko to steal that ostrich-horse in "The Cave of Two Lovers". ("What will bring news to [Azula's] ears more swiftly, nephew?
 Two refugees who leave in the night... or an ostrich-horse thief?")
 This one-shot would then go on to form the basis of Embers.

 - Multiple fanfics set after the Canterlot Wedding finale call out almost everyone in the fore for the stuff they did.
 Twilight for accusing the false Cadance with a lack of information to back her claims, her friends for ditching her in her time of need, Shining Armor for disowning his sister (though whether he did that himself or was mind controlled into doing so is up to the writer), and Celestia for choosing her niece's comfort over the safety of her people.
 Most, if not all, Accusation Fics focus on calling out Twilight's friends for ditching Twilight, but there are some that accuse Celestia and Shining Armor for failing to protect Canterlot from the threat they had received.
 In fact, in one fanfic, it becomes fuel for an Anti-Celestia rebellion.
 A Canterlot Wedding Aftermath is another one that Twilight is traumatized with nightmares.
+Many fics also have the real Cadence finding out what happened at the rehearsal and calling out everypony for how they treated Twilight, some having her break up with Shining and call the wedding off altogether.

 - Setting these in the aftermath of "The Mysterious Mare-Do-Well" is also common.
 What's Eating Rainbow Dash?, for instance, lays the blame primarily at Twilight's hooves, painting her as unaware that publically humiliating Dash would have long-term consequences, to the point that Dash nearly leaves Ponyville.